MSc Information and Network Engineering

 - Communications engineering is focused on wireless communications with the possibility of specialising in communication theory, coding, machine-type communications or antenna design.

-- Networked systems focuses on the design, performance analysis, management and, not the least, security of wired and wireless networks and networked systems.
+- Networked systems focuses on the design, performance analysis, management and, not least, security of wired and wireless networks and networked systems.

 KTH's close collaboration with leaders of research and industry not only ensures that the programme meets the needs and expectations of the industry but also connects you with your future employers during your studies.